Looking for A Learning Styles Inventory to Determine Your Child’s Learning Style?

 to give yourself a solid understanding of your child’s learning preferences.

-One tool, called the Learning Style Inventory (LSI), was specifically made for use with middle school children.
+One tool, called the Learning Styles Inventory (LSI), was specifically made for use with middle school children.
 The LSI is available online at the Learning Styles website.
 The online tool is based upon the Dunn, Dunn, and Price model, which assesses 21 different areas.
 This LSI has one of the highest reliability and validity ratings (Farkus, 2003).

 A set of free online assessments that seems fairly accurate is the Abiator’s LSI Tests, but the Learning Styles Test #1 is a bit difficult for a young child.
 This site provides four different assessments, all of which provide useful information.
 Three of the assessments are simple check boxes for statements you agree with, making them easy for a child to respond to.
 Many of the questions are geared towards school work, and involve reading, which may skew results somewhat, but not significantly enough to affect the determination of your child’s primary and secondary learning styles.